CakeDC/cakephp-api/docs/Documentation/overview.md

 ## Services

-Service is central part of any API that concentrate all features(operations) related to some application entity.
+Service is central part of any API that concentrates on all features (operations) related to some application entity.
-Service define list of actions (operations) that performed on associated entity.
+Service define list of actions (operations) that performed on an associated entity.
-For example, for RESTful service there could be described 4 default operations using HTTP verbs for each of CRUD operations.
+For example: for RESTful service, there could be  4 default operations defined using HTTP verbs for each of CRUD operations.

-Each Service could be an separate class located in src/Service folder, or request could be passed through default FallbackService that implements default behavior.
+Each Service could be a separate class located in the src/Service folder, or the request could be passed through default FallbackService (which implements default behavior).
-Fallback service defined by setting Api.ServiceFallback and by default this is \CakeDC\Api\Service\FallbackService.
+Fallback service is defined by setting Api.ServiceFallback, and by default this is \CakeDC\Api\Service\FallbackService.

 ### Creating a Service

-To create a new **Service** first extend the CakeDC\Api\Service\Service class.
+To create a new **Service**: first, extend the CakeDC\Api\Service\Service class.
 The name of your service class should be the name of the **Service**, followed by "Service" suffix.

 ```php
 namespace App\Service;